agentframework/agentframework/README.md

 ### What's this?

-- AOP for TypeScript
+- AOP/DI for TypeScript
 - Elegant design pattern to decorate your class with metadata and interceptors
 - 100% TypeScript implementation!
 No dependencies!!!
-- Very Fast!!!
-Very Small!!!
-(Only 773 LOC @ v0.9.2)
 - Require ES6 and TypeScript 2.2+
 - Work in both node and browser
+- Very Fast (Compile class at 1st time you new/call it; as fast as native class starting from 2nd time)
+- Very Clean (Never touch your original class prototype, A on-demand compiled proxy will be generated on top of your class)
+- Very Small (Only 773 LOC @ v0.9.2)

 ### Why use Agent Framework?

-- You need a powerful method to pre-process, post-process or modify system behaviors without touching existing code.
+- You want to build a framework which similar to Spring Framework but in JavaScript.
 - You want to build an abstract layer for a specific business domain in your organization.
 - You want to remove duplicated code and keep project codebase small and clean.
+- You need a powerful method to pre-process, post-process or modify system behaviors without touching existing code.

 ### When use Agent Framework?